SBEMimage/SBEMimage/README.md

 Other institutes that have substantially contributed to SBEMimage development/testing: EPFL, Lausanne, Switzerland (CIME/BioEM); Francis Crick Institute, London, UK.

-Please contact benjamin.titze ÄT fmi.ch or use GitHub Issues (https://github.com/SBEMimage/SBEMimage/issues) for feedback, bug reports, or if you are interested in contributing to the development of SBEMimage.
+Please use GitHub Issues (https://github.com/SBEMimage/SBEMimage/issues) for bug reports.
+Contact benjamin.titze ÄT fmi.ch if you are interested in contributing to the development of SBEMimage.
 All ongoing development takes place in the 'dev' branch.
 Pull requests to that branch are welcome.

 ## Publication ##